AdaptiveScale/rosetta/docs/markdowns/diff.md

 #### diff
-Show the difference between the local model and the database.
-Check if any table is removed, or added or if any columns have changed.
+The diff command shows the differences between the current local model and the state of the database.
+This can help identify any tables that have been added or removed, or columns that have been modified in the database schema.
+It’s a valuable tool for tracking schema changes and maintaining consistency between development and production environments.

     rosetta [-c, --config CONFIG_FILE] diff [-h, --help] [-s, --source CONNECTION_NAME]